Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 ## JavaScript

 Script files were tested through jshint Validation Service.
 I was able to correct all findings.

-# Compatibility and Responsiveness

- I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
- I also used Am I Responsive online tool for checking responsiveness on different devices.

 # Technology Used
  - GitPod - an online IDE for developing this project.